 Others, mostly teams of two, appear to have both male and female representation balanced.

-In comparison, traditional venture capital firms have been called out for mostly homogenous teams with only eight percent of women represented at the top 100 venture capital firms.
+In comparison, traditional venture capital firms have been called out for mostly homogeneous teams with only eight percent of women represented at the top 100 venture capital firms.
 As black-owned firms grow, leadership representation will be another opportunity to break the mold.

 The Future Isn’t Finished